 What’s in a Driver Qualification (DQ) File?

-A Driver’s Qualification (DQ) file contains a variety of documents which are regulated under federal rule 391.
+A Driver’s Qualification (DQ) file contains a variety of documents that are regulated under federal rule 391.
 DISA’s team of professionals can help you manage your DQ files, saving time and skipping the hassle of storing paper documents.
 Additionally, you’ll receive exclusive online access to our proprietary online platform, allowing you to manage and monitor all your DQ files.
 Operators can effectively manage records under FMCSA compliance with our management solutions, including:

-• Real-time, online program access
+Real-time, online program access

-• Automatic tracking of annual reviews
+Automatic tracking of annual reviews

-• Expert compliance and audit assistance
+Expert compliance and audit assistance

-• Automatic expiring item renewal notices
+Automatic expiring item renewal notices

-• Secured confidential information
+Secured confidential information

-• In-depth driver file auditing
+In-depth driver file auditing

-• Reduced liability and decreased risk
+Reduced liability and decreased risk

-Clearinghouse - DISA can conduct your queries to check if prospective employees are prohibited from jobs that require safety-sensitive related work, such as operating CMVs, due to an unresolved drug and alcohol program violation.
+Clearinghouse—DISA can conduct your queries to check if prospective employees are prohibited from jobs that require safety-sensitive related work, such as operating CMVs, due to an unresolved drug and alcohol program violation.
 DISA can also assist in the annual queries that employers are required to run.

 DISA’s DQ Services offer electronic options to assist you in obtaining compliant documents for:

-• Employment Application - The FMCSA requires an employment application to be on file even if you are an owner-operator and have to fill one out for yourself.
+Employment Application - The FMCSA requires an employment application to be on file even if you are an owner-operator and have to fill one out for yourself.
 The following information is required on an employment application in order to be considered acceptable for the FMCSA, which may not typically appear on a standard employer application.

-• Drug & Alcohol Testing Program/Policy
+Drug & Alcohol Testing Program/Policy

-• Copy of Driver’s License
+Copy of Driver’s License

-• Annual Driver’s Certificate of Violations - A list of any violations over the previous 12 months must be listed.
+Annual Driver’s Certificate of Violations - A list of any violations over the previous 12 months must be listed.

-• Annual Driving Record Review - Following the review of the MVRs and violations, the employer must maintain documentation of the driving record review on a yearly basis.
+Annual Driving Record Review - Following the review of the MVRs and violations, the employer must maintain documentation of the driving record review on a yearly basis.

 Employers must provide these records